MultiSafepay/docs/content/integration/testing/test-payment-details.md

 - Receiving successful payment notifications from Klarna.
 - Changing the transaction status from **Uncleared** to **Completed**, except for refunds.

-For more information about integrating Klarna with MultiSafepay, see Payment methods – [Klarna](/payment-methods/klarna/).
+For more information about integrating Klarna with MultiSafepay, see [Klarna](/payment-methods/klarna/).
 {{< /details >}}

 {{< details title="Pay After Delivery (Betaal na Ontvangst)" >}}